MattechLab/monalisa/docs/rst/7-1_thermodyn_info.rst

     \lvert \Delta S^{tot}_{DM} \rvert \leq \frac{\eta \cdot E_{in}^{tot}}{T_C} = \eta \frac{ P \cdot \Delta t^{tot}}{T_C}

-which is a more severe constraint on the entropy drope of the *DM* as compared to the one we got earlier.
+which is a more severe constraint on the entropy drop of the *DM* as compared to the one we got earlier.
 It follows in particular that

 .. math ::